DWTechs/Checkard.js/README.md

 }

 if (isString(str, '=', 2)) {
-  // check if str is an string of length 2
+  // check if str is a string of length 2
 }

 if (isString(str, '>=', 1)) {